grallucas/maic/README.md

-# How to MAIC site
+# How to Work With the MAIC Site

 ## Requirements